HazyFish/ucdavis-csif-vscode-asm-dbg/README.md

 ## Step 1: Set Up SSH Key Authentication and SSH Config (Optional)

+In this step, you will setup passwordless login to CSIF using SSH Key Authentication and SSH Config.

 Jump to: [Windows 10 (version 1803 or later)](#windows-10-version-1803-or-later) | [Windows (earlier versions)](#windows-earlier-versions) | [macOS & Linux](#macos--linux)

 ### Windows 10 (version 1803 or later)